“Research” Has Lost All Credibility

 - And, how much water?
 Please tell us because we have no idea!

 Moving on, we also have the confusion surrounding exercise.
 Advocates are passionate about certain types of exercise and will fight to get their opinion heard (luckily fighting is a form of exercise).
-You have fitness experts claiming that dance classes, for example, are a waste of time while promoting boot-camp style classes.
-Other experts speak out about the negative health implications related to the more hard core exercise regimes such as boot-camp and CrossFit, while promoting lower impact classes such as yoga and Pilates.
+You have fitness experts claiming that dance classes, for example, are a waste of time while promoting boot-camp-style classes.
+Other experts speak out about the negative health implications related to the more hardcore exercise regimes such as boot-camp, H.I.T.T. and CrossFit while promoting lower impact classes such as yoga and Pilates.

 - Exercises that “protect” your joints (Most exercise and fitness classes)